vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    To install, select the Helm version that is [compatible](https://helm.sh/docs/topics/version_skew/) with the cluster.

 1. Set an environment variable pointing to kubeconfig for the cluster.
-This will simplify your work with `kubectl` and `helm` when updating the addon.
+This will simplify your work with `kubectl` and `helm` when updating the add-on.

    The path to your kubeconfig files may differ from the example below.